Snaacky/thewiki/docs/tutorials/vpn-binding.md

 ## Requirements

-A torrent client that supports binding, eg. qBittorrent (Windows, macOS and Linux) or BiglyBT (Android).
-The instructions below are for qBittorrent.
+A torrent client that supports binding, eg. qBittorrent.

-## Method 1

-- Open qBittorrent.
-Go to Preferences, and then Advanced tab.
-- Check for the differences on the "Network Interface" list when you connect/disconnect VPN (you may have to restart qBittorrent for the list to refresh).
-- Select (bind) the one that shows up/disappears from the previous test.
-- Restart qBittorrent.

-## Method 2

-=== Windows
+## Windows

 - Start the VPN and connect to a location.
 - Open qBittorrent.
 Go to Preferences, and then Advanced tab.
 - Change Network interface to the VPN (usually its name, like "Mullvad").
 - Restart qBittorrent.

-==- macOS
+## macOS

 - Start the VPN and connect to a location.
 - Open the Terminal app (it's in Applications/Utilities).